 A sprained ankle occurs when the ankle rolls, twists or turns an awkward way.
 Such an injury can stretch or tear the ligaments (tough bands of tissue) that help hold the ankle bones together.

 Ligaments help stabilize joints, preventing excessive movement.
 A sprained ankle occurs when the ligaments are forced beyond their normal range of motion.
 Most sprained ankles involve injuries to the ligaments on the outer side of the ankle.

 Treatment for a sprained ankle depends on the severity of the injury.
 A moderate to severe sprain generally needs attention from a doctor.
 Walking with a sprained ankle can be painful, so a removable device such as a splint or brace and crutches are often needed.

 When a sprain does not heal properly, a cast or walking boot may be required.
 Surgery may be recommended in the rare case of a severe ligament tear.

 If your ankle makes walking downright impossible, you owe it to yourself to get treated.
 Lower Westchester Foot & Ankle can help.
-Call or click today to set up your diagnostic appointment.
+Call or book now.

 There are many types of arthritis impacting the foot.
 Most common types include Gout, Osteoarthritis, Rheumatoid arthritis, and Psoriatic arthritis.
 Each type of arthritis has distinct symptoms and functional limitations.